 Our Eastern border and a tributary of the River Medway

-Two miles downstream of Lamberhurst and just South of Spelmonden, the Tesie is joined by the River Bewl, where water from the Bewl Water reservor flows from.
+Two miles downstream of Lamberhurst and just South of Spelmonden, the Teise is joined by the River Bewl, where water from the Bewl Water reservoir flows from.

 The Teise bifurcates (splits into two parts), 1¼ miles south east of Claygate and 1¼ miles south west of the village of Marden, passing either side of a low ridge.